We are open all year around except for RIT holidays, Monday through Friday, 8:30 am - 4:30 pm

 No. You can only obtain a new visa when you are outside the U.S. at a U.S. consulate or embassy.
 Keep in mind that you do not need a valid visa once you are inside the U.S. As long as you are maintaining your status and have a valid I-20 or DS-2019 and I-94 card.

 In some cases, you can.
 Contact the individual U.S. embassy or consulate in Canada or Mexico.
 However, you cannot return to the United States until your visa is issued.
 If the visa is denied, you will not be able to return to the United States as a student.
 For more information about visa applications visit the Department of State website at http://travel.state.gov/.
 You can also visit www.nvars.com, the site that provides appointments for consulates in Canada and Mexico.

 Applying for a new visa is not the same as automatic visa revalidation.
 You cannot apply for a new visa and take advantage of automatic visa revalidation at the same time.

-Permission to participate in curricular practical training is granted by the International Program Coordinators in the form of a new SEVIS I-20 with the employment information noted on page 3.
-After registering for co-op with your academic department and/or on the Job Zone on the Office of Cooperative Education and Career Placement’s website (please check with your department on the registration requirements for your particular degree program), please bring or send a job offer letter to ISS.
-The letter must include the full name and address of the company where you will be working as well as the start and end dates of the employment.
+Permission to participate in curricular practical training is granted by the International Program Coordinators in the form of a new SEVIS I-20 with the employment information noted on it.
+After registering for co-op with your academic department and/or on the Job Zone on the Office of Cooperative Education and Career Placement’s website (please check with your department on the registration requirements for your particular degree program), you may submit the Online Curricular Practical Training Request Form along with a copy of your employment offer, or stop by the ISS office with your job offer and complete the application in person.
+Your job offer must include the full name and address of the company where you will be working as well as the start and end dates of the employment.
 You will receive an email from ISS when your new I-20 is ready to be picked up.
 The process usually takes no more than 48 hours to complete.

 You may start working when you have the I-20 with curricular practical training authorization on it and after the CPT start date noted on the I-20.